Degenerative Spine Disorders

 Lumbar Neuralgia (Sciatica)

-It is a condition where the lumbar nerve gets compressed in the lower back of the spine and is characterised by severe lower back pain radiating towards the leg.
-It is most frequently caused by a herniated disc or bone spurs at the nerve root openings or slipping of vertebral bone during long periods of standing or sitting postures.
+It is a condition in which the lumbar nerve gets compressed in the lower back of the spine and is characterised by severe lower back pain that radiates towards the leg.
+It is most frequently caused by a herniated disc, bone spurs at the nerve root openings, or slipping of vertebral bone during long periods of standing or sitting postures.

-This condition is caused by a compression in the cervical part of the neckbone.
-Patients generally experience severe pain in the neck radiating towards the arm, shoulders, and upper portion of the back (the area in between the two shoulder blades).
+This condition is caused by a compression in the cervical area of the neckbone.
+Patients generally experience severe pain in the neck that radiates towards the arm, shoulders, and upper portion of the back (the area in between the two shoulder blades).

-Some of my patients complain of very unpleasant feelings and not knowing how to position their heads at night, finding it difficult to sleep.
+Some patients complain of very unpleasant feelings and not knowing how to position their heads at night, making it difficult to sleep.

 Instabilities of Degenerative Spine Disorders